 These findings highlight the potential of learning analytics to promote inclusiveness and support students with disabilities, while also emphasizing the need for inclusive implementation and the importance of addressing the specific needs of disadvantaged groups.
 Khahlil's (2023) article "Learning analytics in support of inclusiveness and disabled students: a systematic review" highlights the potential of learning analytics to promote inclusiveness and support disadvantaged students in education.
 It emphasizes that learning analytics can reduce discrimination, increase retention among disadvantaged students, and validate particular learning designs for marginalized groups.
 The study also points out that learning analytics has the potential to detect the effects of disadvantage on student engagement, which can help in mitigating these effects.
 Additionally, it mentions the use of analytics to improve accessibility of e-learning and support disabled learners, as well as the development and application of serious games to support a range of intellectual disabilities.
 In summary, the article suggests that learning analytics can promote inclusiveness and support disadvantaged students by identifying and addressing the challenges they face, improving accessibility, and providing tailored support to meet their specific needs.

-Ethical considerations in the use of learning analytics Radkow et al (2023)

-Privacy and surveillance, managing perceived threat and wellbeing

-Some participants perceived surveillance by lecturers as threating and anxiety-provoking, because they did not want to be evaluated based on their VLE activity.
-Likening the use of learning analytics to Foucault's Panopticon, "where structural design allows a central authority to oversee all activity," Slade and Prinsloo (2013, 1511) highlight a power imbalance, when a student cannot access their own data that their lecturer can.
-Some of our participants' discussions support the concern that using learning analytics for surveillance could contribute to student performativity on the VLE (Gourlay, 2017; Macfarlane and Tomlinson, 2017).
+Ethical considerations in the use of learning analytics Radkow et al (2023) Privacy and surveillance, managing perceived threat and wellbeing Privacy and surveillance, managing perceived threat and wellbeing Some participants perceived surveillance by lecturers as threating and anxiety-provoking, because they did not want to be evaluated based on their VLE activity.
+Likening the use of learning analytics to Foucault's Panopticon, "where structural design allows a central authority to oversee all activity," Slade and Prinsloo (2013 , 1511) highlight a power imbalance, when a student cannot access their own data that their lecturer can.
+Some of our participants' discussions support the concern that using learning analytics for surveillance could contribute to student performativity on the VLE (Gourlay, 2017 ; Macfarlane and Tomlinson, 2017).
 Indeed, Wintrup (2017) argues that surveillance could incentivize students to engage in behaviors that might not necessarily contribute to their knowledge or understanding.
-The JISC Code of Learning Analytics advises HEIs to "ensure that knowledge that their activity is being monitored does not lead to (...) negative impacts on their academic progress or wellbeing" (Sclater and Bailey, 2015).
+The JISC Code of Learning Analytics advises HEIs to "ensure that knowledge that their activity is being monitored does not lead to () negative impacts on their academic progress or wellbeing" (Sclater and Bailey, 2015).
 Responses from some participants exemplify a kind of negative effect on student wellbeing that the JISC Code of Practice warns against.

-Enhanced transition to HE support for learners from target groups

-- Target students are supported with their transition to HE. - ii.
-The specific needs of students can be identified from the pre-arrival survey with diagnostic questions to guide

-Research exploring the reasons for student withdrawal tends to conclude that there is rarely a single reason why students leave.
-In most cases, the picture is complex, and students leave as a result of a combination of inter-related factors.
-Improving student retention and success by enhancing transition and the first-year experience is widely accepted as an effective institutional strategy (Kift et al., 2010, Krause et al., 2005 Tinto 2012, Troxel 2010 and Yorke and Longden 2008; all cited by Thomas, 2012).

-The importance of understanding and supporting students' transition to HE

-However, student transition to university offers considerable challenges to all parties involved (Briggs et al., 2012).
-Research reviews on transitioning to higher education (Morgan, 2013b; Kift, 2015; Blackmore et al 2021) and research on students' transition during the covid pandemic (Kyne and Thompson, 2020) highlighte the importance of understanding new students.
-This includes understanding students' fear of academic failure and how best to support
+Enhanced tran sition to HE Research exploring the reasons for student withdrawal tends to conclude that there is rarely a single reason why support for lea rners from target students leave.
+In most cases, the picture is complex, and students leave as a result of a combination of inter-related groups accepted as an effective institutional strategy (Kift et al. 2010, Krause et al. 2005 Tinto 2012, Trovel 2010 and supporte ed with their Yorke and Longden 2008: all cited by Thomas.
+2012). transitio on to HE. ii.
+The spe cific needs of The importance of understanding and supporting students' transition to HE students can be identified However, student transition to university offers considerable challenges to all parties involved (Briggs et al., 2012). from the pre-arrival Research reviews on transitioning to higher education (Morgan, 2013b; Kift, 2015; Blackmore et al 2021) and survey \ ns to quide understanding new students.
+This includes understanding students' fear of academic failure and how best to support 440000 students to specific information and asynchronous courses and materials.